Equinor's Castberg oilfield delayed until end of 2023 - regulator

 Equinor has previously said the project's costs would rise by 6% from the original estimate to 53.4 billion crowns ($6.5 billion), due to delays and the impact of currency changes.

-Equinor has a 50% stake in the project, its partner Vaar Energi, a subsidiary of Eni, holds 30% and Norway’s state-owned Petoro owns 20%.
+Equinor has a 50% stake in the project, its partner Vaar Energi, a subsidiary of Eni (ENI.MI), holds 30% and Norway's state-owned Petoro owns 20%.

 ($1 = 8.2627 Norwegian crowns)